What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

 At Regional Eye Center we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
 With early detection, Dr Matthew Greene can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

 Also, at Regional Eye Center we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
-We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.